TEN7-Archive/ansible-role-flightdeck-cluster/README.md

 * **state**: Optional.
 If the service is `present` or `absent`, defaults to `present` when `flightdeck_cluster.memcache` is defined.
 * **replicas**: Optional, but recommended.
 The number of memcache replicas to create.
 Defaults to 3.
 * **image**: Optional.
 The image to use for the memcache service.
 Defaults to the official memecache image.
 * **memory** is the amount of memory in MB to allocate for memcache.
-Optional, defaults to 128MB.
+Optional, defaults to 64MB.

+Note that **memory** is the amount of memory allocated per-replica, not total!
+If you have 3 replicas, your total memcache amount will be 64MB x 3 = 128MB.
+Many memcache clients will load-balance multiple instances by providing the memcache hostname.

+Memcache is provided as a StatefulSet with a headless service named `memcache`.
+Within the same namespace, they may be accessed via the hostname `memcache-n.memcache:11211` where *n* is a number starting at zero and ending at your **replicas** value minus one.

 ### MySQL database